 This is one of the most important questions to ask because it’s all about how comfortable you feel in different units.
 As a travel nurse, it’s almost inevitable that you will be floating to units outside of your specialty.
 As a NICU nurse, I typically float to the peds floor, PICU, and sometimes even the CICU.
 When this is the case, I make sure that the person who is interviewing me knows that I don’t get floated often and I’m not as proficient on those floors.
 I then get in writing what they expect out of me when I float.
 For instance, when I float to the PICU/peds I usually state that I’m not comfortable with any patient over two years old.
 Figure out what you’re comfortable with and go from there.

 Keep in mind that as a travel nurse your job is to help relieve the staff nurses from their busy assignments.
 You will almost always get the shaft, but you’re making more money with less commitment.
 Every hospital I’ve worked in requires travelers to float first, before their own staff, even if that means you’re working on a different unit for the majority of your contract.
 I usually follow up with the question “How often do travelers typically float?” just so I’m prepared for what may come my way.

 6. Do I Self-Schedule or is My Schedule Made for Me?

 I ask this question because if the schedule is made for me, I make requests.
 If it were an assignment where I work night shift, I make it known that I prefer to work three nights in a row.
 In my experience the scheduler tries their best to accommodate your preferences, with no guarantee you’ll get what you ask for.

 The world of travel nursing can be scary and unpredictable.
 The more prepared you are, the less chance of something surprising you.
 I learn something new every contract, and there’s no doubt that this list of travel nurse interview questions will only continue to grow.

-If you’re still uncertain about jumping into the world of travel nursing, these articles might be helpful!
+If you’re still uncertain about jumping into the world of travel nursing?
+You might find these articles helpful!